zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0027-the_battle_of_badr.md

 That quote and reference to the Banī Isrāīl according to this book was said by al-Miqdād raḍiallāhu 'anh however I heard elsewhere that it was Sa'd ibn Mu'ādh raḍiallāhu 'anh who said it.
 I realise I've been saying things like that a lot, and although I've been hesitant to mention where I got that information from but I feel obliged to now mention it since admittedly I do believe that source to be unreliable–and that source is none other than Yasir Qadhi...
 Although I have my contentions, I will give him the benefit of the doubt since he certainly is more knowledgeable than me and has access to the Arabic sources unlike me.
 I should also add that the transmission of the information goes through my memory so it could actually be that my memory is misconstruing it and it is actually not from Yasir Qadhi.

-I really wish I could get a hold of the details of the conversation al-nabī ﷺ had with those two boys considering they were just beaten by the soldiers (the Muslims) of that very man (al-nabī ﷺ) who was talking to them.
+I really wish I could get a hold of the details of the conversation al-nabī ṣallallāhu 'alayhi wa sallam had with those two boys considering they were just beaten by the soldiers (the Muslims) of that very man (al-nabī ṣallallāhu 'alayhi wa sallam) who was talking to them.

-The incident with al-Ḥubāb ibn al-Mundhir about choosing where to camp, I find is very beautiful and quite enlightening how the ṣaḥāba knew from the very beginning that al-nabī ﷺ was merely a human and that the ultimate power belongs in the hands of Allāh.
+The incident with al-Ḥubāb ibn al-Mundhir about choosing where to camp, I find is very beautiful and quite enlightening how the ṣaḥāba knew from the very beginning that al-nabī ṣallallāhu 'alayhi wa sallam was merely a human and that the ultimate power belongs in the hands of Allāh.

 According to the map on page 260, there were actually people living in the area of Badr; some bedouins, a village and even a castle.
 I'm unsure if this was later on (after the battle) or at/before the battle.